Table of Contents

 Responsive and accessible usability

-When you’ve taken care of the content and presentation needs of your website, you need to dive into the technical side of things.
-Verify that you’ve done everything to make your website as user friendly as possible for all of your users, regardless of how they’re accessing it.
+After you’ve taken care of your website's content and presentation needs, you need to dive into the technical side of things.
+Verify that you’ve done everything to make your website as user-friendly as possible for all users, regardless of how they access it.

 Compatibility